KrisKennaway/ii-pix/examples/dhr/gallery.md

-# Gallery of images
+# Gallery of Double Hi-Res images

-Here are some more images converted with ][-pix.
+Here are some more Double Hi-Res images converted with ][-pix.

 * (top-left) original image
 * (top-right) image converted for display in Virtual II emulator (converted with `--palette virtualii --lookahead 8 --dither jarvis-mod`)